 3PL companies may also own warehouses at specific distribution points, with staff specialized in warehouse operations.
 They can also provide clients with equipment such as cranes and lifts, with automation for efficient moving of products within the warehouse.
 They may also provide either shared warehousing for multiple companies in a single space, or dedicated warehousing for a single company to use an entire warehouse.
 Some may offer both.

 Freight forwarders don’t own any actual physical assets, instead connecting with other logistics service providers, and managing the operations between them for clients.
 These companies specialize in storing and shipping merchandize on behalf of shippers.
 This service is particularly useful for international shipping and logistics.

 Some companies may offer mainly financial-based logistics, providing freight payment and audit services as well as accounting, tools, and controls for managing and monitoring inventory.
 They may also offer financial solutions for logistics such as LOC for freight loading and unloading.

 Many 3PL companies may only offer one of these services, but others will often offer several or even all of these in packages.
 Ultimately, the client needs to determine which services and companies are best suited for their shipping, warehousing, and logistics operations.
 It’s important to keep in mind that relationships with 3PLs will be in a long-term contract, negotiated for bulk volumes and systems.
 They are also more like partnerships, as the client needs to commit to the 3PL’s investments in their own business, allowing both companies to grow.

-While outsourcing to a 3PL company may seem somewhat confusing at the start, you can determine which company offers the best solution for your business.
-Once you have found the right provider, you won’t need to waste time focusing on logistics, enabling you to redirect that focus to running your business.
+While outsourcing to a 3PL warehousing and distribution company may seem somewhat confusing at the start, you can determine which company offers the best solution for your business.
+Once you have found the right Chicago warehousing provider, you won’t need to waste time focusing on logistics, enabling you to redirect that focus to running your business.